What is in this leaflet

 Do not give PONSTAN to anyone else, even if they have the same condition as you.

 Do not take PONSTAN to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Be careful of ingesting alcohol whilst taking PONSTAN.
-As with other NSAID medicines ingesting alcohol may increase your risk of developing gastro intestinal complications.
+Be careful drinking alcohol whilst taking PONSTAN.
+As with other NSAID medicines, alcohol may increase your risk of developing gastro intestinal complications.